This article was first published March 2015, updated May 2020.

 Then, once you’ve received all your feedback, lay it out and start including it into your pre-existing business strategy.
 Remember, your results will depend on what your customer feedback questions are and how you can put them into place.

-For example, if one question was asking about customers’ opinions on if they had a positive customer service experience and the majority answered no. Restructure your customer service strategy.
-Hire some more people, change the way employees interact with customers, etc.
+For example, if one question was asking about customers’ opinions on a customer service experience and the majority answered negatively, it’s time to restructure your customer service strategy.
+Hire some more people, change the way employees interact with customers, or come up with other ideas to address these problems.

 Getting feedback from your customers about your product/services is an incredibly simple and easy way to get insights that can grow your business.